The

 Virginia during the same periods.

-The name was spelled differently by clerks and census takers who spelled
+The name was spelled differently by clerks and census takers who spelled it

-as it sounded
+as it sounded to

-to them.
+them.
 Examples are, Fauns, Fawns, Foanes, Foans, Fones, Fons and

 Fownes.
 I have found